sakshiBhegade/Lunar-Lander-using-Deep-Q-Learning/README.md

 # Lunar Lander using Deep Q-Learning

 This repository contains a Deep Q-Learning implementation for the Lunar Lander environment from the Gymnasium library.
-This project aims to train an agent to successfully land a lunar module on a designated landing pad using reinforcement learning techniques.
+This project implements a Deep Q-Learning algorithm for training an agent to navigate and land a lunar module safely on the moon's surface.
+Key components of the project include a neural network architecture for approximating the action-value function, experience replay for stabilizing training, and the Deep Q-Learning algorithm for iterative learning.
+The agent learns to optimize its actions based on rewards received from the environment, ultimately achieving the goal of landing the lunar module safely and efficiently.

 https://github.com/sakshiBhegade/Lunar-Lander-using-Deep-Q-Learning/assets/144518865/7355e52d-29cd-4a9a-912b-be939ed8e134